 St Joseph’s Cathedral

-Built in the late 1800’s, this towering cathedral is meant to resemble Paris’ Notre Dame and, to be frank, it feels almost out of place in crazy Hanoi.
+Built in the late 1800’s, this towering cathedral is meant to resemble Paris’ Notre Dame and, to be frank, this Vietnamese landmark feels almost out of place in crazy Hanoi.
 An oasis of calm, you’ll love this Gothic Revival cathedral and can even enter it for free.
 Just go to the right-hand side for the entrance.

 Insider Instagram tip: Want to get the below shot for your Instagram feed?
 Take the street to the right of the cathedral, walk 200m and you’ll find two gorgeous little wall murals that make a great shot.
 Sometimes there are cars parked in front of them, but perhaps you’ll be lucky like us!